Advanced Arresting Gear (AAG)

 Joint Base McGuire-Dix-Lakehurst is home to two single-wire, ship-representative AAG systems.
 One of these systems is located at the Lakehurst JCTS test facility and is utilized for arrestment testing with dead-loads that simulate fleet aircraft; while the other AAG single-wire system is located at the Lakehurst RALS test facility, where integration testing with manned aircraft is conducted.

-As of Dec.
-13, 2020, the AAG system installed at NAWCAD Lakehurst's Jet Car Track Site, has conducted 2,655 successful dead-load arrestments, with engagement speeds up to 150 knots, or as much as 175 mph, and with deadload weights up to 70,000 pounds.
+As of Nov.
+15, 2021, the AAG system installed at NAWCAD Lakehurst's Jet Car Track Site, has conducted 2,655 successful dead-load arrestments, with engagement speeds up to 150 knots, or as much as 175 mph, and with deadload weights up to 70,000 pounds.
 The AAG JCTS test facility also successfully conduct eight Barricade Net integrated test arrestments utilizing both jet and propeller type airframes.
-At the Lakehurst Runway Arrested Landing Site, the installed AAG system has successfully completed 1,600 manned aircraft traps of F/A-18E/F, EA-18G, C-2A, E-2C, E2-D and T-45 type model series aircraft.
+At the Lakehurst Runway Arrested Landing Site, the installed AAG system has successfully completed 1,617 manned aircraft traps of F/A-18E/F, EA-18G, C-2A, E-2C, E2-D and T-45 type model series aircraft.
 AAG testing, at both test facilities, has included nominal traps, off-center and skew engagements and various degraded mode-type traps, in which faults are intentionally injected into the system to cause subcomponent failures to assess the system's redundancy and resilience under non-optimal conditions.
 Data from the NAWCAD Lakehurst AAG land-based system testing was utilized to support development of Aircraft Recovery Bulletins to support aircraft recovery operations for the C-2A, E-2C, E-2D, T-45, F/A-18E/F and EA-18G aircraft aboard Ford Class Aircraft Carriers.
-During U.S.S Gerald R. Ford (CVN 78) Independent Steaming Events to date, the installed AAG three wire arresting system has completed a total of 6,399 manned aircraft arrestments.
+During U.S.S Gerald R. Ford (CVN 78) Independent Steaming Events and Post Delivery Test and Trial (PDT&T) events to date, the installed AAG three wire arresting system has completed a total of 8,157 manned aircraft arrestments.